GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/operator!%3D/index.md

 : Left-hand-side object in comparison

  - `image rhs`
-: Right-hand-side object in comparison
+: Left-hand-side object in comparison Right-hand-side object in comparison

 ---
-**Returns:** True if different underlying objects
+**Returns:** lhsLeft-hand-side object in comparison rhsRight-hand-side object in comparison True if different underlying objects

 ---